22 Super Fun Games to Play on Easter

-Once your Easter egg hunt is over, chances are you'll have a bunch of empty plastic Easter eggs leftover.
+Once your Easter egg hunt is over, chances are you'll have a bunch of empty plastic eggs leftover.
 That's the perfect opportunity to have an Easter egg tower-building contest!
-Stack egg-halves on top of each other, and see who can build the tallest tower without it falling down.
+Stack egg halves on top of each other, and see who can build the tallest tower without it falling down.

 The Don't Eat the Peep Game

-This is a classic improv game that is perfectly on-theme for Easter.
-Have everyone form a circle (the game is best played in groups of four or more).
+This is a classic improv game that is perfectly on brand for Easter.
+Have everyone form a circle.
 Each player pats their hands on their laps to a moderate beat, while saying "oomba" together.
 Then, on the beat, the first "leader" (select this person in advance) makes bunny ears with their fingers and points them toward themselves twice, and then (making eye contact) they point their bunny fingers toward another player, while saying "Bunny, bunny.
 Bunny, bunny."

 The Chubby Bunny Game

 Chubby Bunny is a classic (and the perfect excuse to eat more Peeps!).
 Each round, every player puts a Peep into their mouth and says "Chubby Bunny."
 Once you've got so many marshmallows in your mouth that you can't say "Chubby Bunny" articulately or with a straight face, you're out.
 The last person standing wins.